-Review of the Critical Skills Occupations List and the Ineligible Occupations List, January 2020
+1. Review of the Critical Skills Occupations List and the Ineligible Occupations List, November 2020

-The Economic Migration Policy Unit of the Department of Business, Enterprise and Innovation now invite submissions from representative bodies, Government Departments, Agencies, and other interested parties to a public consultation to review the eligibility of occupations appearing on the Critical Skills Occupations List (CSOL) and the Ineligible Occupations List (IOL) for employment permits.
+The Economic Migration Policy Unit of the Department of Enterprise, Trade and Employment now invite submissions from representative bodies, Government Departments, Agencies, and other interested parties to a public consultation to review the eligibility of occupations appearing on the Critical Skills List and the Ineligible Occupations List for employment permits.

-Submissions will only be accepted on the attached form and must be submitted by email to empu@dbei.gov.ie by 5pm, Monday 2nd March 2020.
+Submissions will only be accepted on the attached form and must be submitted by email to empu@enterprise.gov.ie by 5pm, Friday 11 the December 2020.

 You are invited to make a submission with your observations if you feel that there is a skills deficit or surplus of individuals holding such skills, or, a shortage of labour or surplus of individuals available to fill those labour needs, in relation to occupations in your sector and the impact of which is adversely affecting your industry.
-We are interested in any factors that you consider are appropriate in order to have an occupation considered for adjustment on the lists, for example, information on skills or labour shortages incurred and for how long, recruitment efforts undertaken, retention difficulties, relevant training incentives, impact on business, expansion plans etc., or other evidence or data such as industry surveys or reports and views within your sector.
+We are interested in any factors that you consider are appropriate in order to have an occupation considered for adjustment on the lists, for example, data on skills or labour shortages, recruitment efforts undertaken, retention difficulties, relevant training incentives, impact on business, expansion plans etc., or other evidence or data such as industry surveys or reports and views within your sector.

-The submission process is an opportunity for stakeholders to provide information and experiences and potentially different perspectives on the nature and extent of skill and/or labour shortages.
+The submission process is an opportunity for stakeholders to provide information and experiences and different perspectives on the nature and extent of skill and/or labour shortages.
 Stakeholder submissions are a vital source of information and views, helping inform the Department's final assessment of the status of occupations.